dacresl/dsi1_stock_exchange/README.md

 ### 🕰️ Timeframes Compared

-- **Pre-COVID:** Mar 2019 – Feb 2020
+- **Pre-COVID:** Jan 2018 – Feb 2020
 - **Post-COVID:** Mar 2020 – May 2021

 ---

 ## 🔬 Methodology

-1. Clean and filter data
+1. Clean/filter data
-2. Remove missing values
+-	Remove missing values
-3. Ensure date continuity (account for market closures)
+-	Continuity for dates (market closures)
-4. Filter for selected indexes
+-	Filter out only useful indexes
-5. Calculate 10-day and 21-day MAs per index
+2. Calculate 10 and 21 day MAs per index
-6. Split data into train/test sets (chronological order preserved)
+3. Split data into test/train
-7. Use 5-fold time-series cross-validation (rolling window)
-8. Train logistic regression models:
+-  Include all selected indexes so the model is trained on all 3
+-  Making sure to keep chronological order
+4. 5-fold cross validation
+-  Timeseries based
+-  Rolling window validation
+5. Train the model using random forest classification
+6. Run the model:
+- Pre-processing: standardize volume and MAs
+- Features of the model:
-   - **Model 1:** 10-day MA + Volume
+    - 10-day MA
-   - **Model 2:** 21-day MA + Volume
+    - 21-day MA
-9. Standardize volume and MA features
+    - Volume
-10. Evaluate using AUC curves and confusion matrices
+7. Compute and plot AUC curves and confusion matrixes

 ---